ying-tang/help-documentation/_commontech/Instance_Resize.md

  * Flavor resize will happen much quicker because the disk resize is skipped.
  * The migration to a new hypervisor is very fast using block storage (the new hypervisor simply connects to the block storage cluster).
  * You can extend the disk of your VM on the fly with `cinder extend` command.

+If you don't have Block Storage, and you want to resize to a smaller or bigger flavor, you can create a new instance with the size flavor you want and `rsync` the data you need from the old to the new instance.